chiccueri/Run-analysis/README.md

 5. get the follow tidy and reshaped data sets:
 * "_dataMerged_" (10299 rows * 563 cols), where test and train are merged in a single data frame
 * "_dataRestricted_" (10299 rows * 68 cols), where dataMerged are restricted to the mean and standard deviation columns
-* "_dataTidy_" (180 rows * 68 cols), with the average of each variable for each activity and each subject
+* "_dataTidy_" (180 rows * 68 cols), with the average of each variable for each of the 6 activities and each of the 30 subjects